JohnVHedtke2/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 Example app intent link for a SAML application:
 `http://${yourOktaDomain}/app/mysamlapp_1/${appInstanceID}/sso/saml`

 Prior to Okta Identity Engine, these endpoints were accessible only with a session.
 Unauthenticated traffic was redirected to a centralized sign-in page (`/login/login.htm`) with a `fromUri` that represented the app that was originally attempted (the app intent link).
 This occurred before the request was assessed for rate limiting.
 A session was established and the request was processed.
 The user was then redirected to the relevant app intent link through an intermediate redirect to the generic app single-sign on endpoint (`/app/${app}/${instanceId}/${linkName}`).
-The app intent link endpoint validated that the user was assigned to the application, and then enforced the app sign-on policy.
+The app intent link endpoint validated that the user was assigned to the application, and then enforced the app sign-in policy.

 Okta Identity Engine changed the way Okta processes these requests.
 Identity Engine no longer forwards requests to the centralized sign-in page (`/login/login.htm`).
 Instead, the app intent links location hosts the widget/sign-in experience for the app that the user is attempting to access and evaluate the Global Session Policy, authentication policy, and all other policies relevant to the sign-in experience.
 Since each app intent link is responsible for hosting the sign-in experience on Identity Engine, they share a common app intent link rate limit bucket/group similar to what existed for the centralized sign-in page on Classic Engine.